bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 Finally, Commander.js also automatically adds `-h` and `--help` flags which show appropriate command or sub-command's help text.

-Now that we know the app's top-level interface details, the next step is to design the interfaces for each of the sub-commands.
+Now that I had the app's top-level interface details, the next step was to design the interfaces for each of the sub-commands.

-The simpler sub-commands don't actually need interfaces, specifically, `linkify show-defaults` and `linkify show-config` don't need any arguments, flags, or options.
+The simpler sub-commands don't actually need interfaces.
+Specifically, neither `linkify show-defaults` nor `linkify show-config` need any arguments, flags, or options.

-The automatically created `linkify help` accepts just one argument, an optional sub-command name, allowing users to see the top-level help, or sub-command-specific help.
+The automatically created `linkify help` sub-command accepts just one argument, an optional sub-command name.
+This allows users to see the top-level help, or sub-command-specific help, e.g. `linkify help` for the top-level help, and `linkify help generate` for help with the `linkify generate` sub-command.

 #### Generating Links